-Birthday parties of the 1950s; an intense, but simple joy for Australian Baby Boomers.
+Birthday parties of the 1950s; an intense, but simple joy for Tasmanian Baby Boomers.

 Just a single, very bad photo taken at one of my own parties survives.
 I wasn’t even looking at the camera, which was a Box Brownie of course.
 The kids standing on those palings propped against the barn don’t look very secure.

-Very little needed to be bought in the those days, just jelly crystals, balloons, cardboard party hats and perhaps a new set of cake candles.
+Very little needed to be bought in the those days, just jelly crystals from the travelling Rawleigh man , balloons, cardboard party hats and perhaps a new set of cake candles.
 Have you noticed that those little candles are still the same today?
 I found these in a kitchen drawer.

 My darling mother had a devilish sense of humour and loved to see us playing this party game.
 No expense required……every home had flour and a pudding basin.